WpythonW/mistralrsUI/README.md

 ### 2. Install NVIDIA CUDA Toolkit

 Before proceeding, ensure you have the NVIDIA CUDA Toolkit 12.6 installed.
-You can download and install it from the [NVIDIA CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).
+Download and install it from the [NVIDIA CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).

 ### 3. Install Rust